AnnemiekNieboer/eindopdracht-webdevelopment/src/README.md

 **Step 1: installing Node.js and npm**

-Before you start, you need to have Node.js and npm installed on your system.
+Before you start, you will need to have Node.js and npm installed on your system.
 Check [this](https://nodejs.org/en/download/) website to download and install the latest version.
 This project is set up with Node.js v16.15.0 and npm v8.10.0.
-You can check if Node.js and npm are installed on your system and with what version, by running the following commands on the command line:
+Check if Node.js and npm are installed on your system and with what version, by running the following commands on the command line:

 `node -v
 `